Patrick Henry Community College - Official Site

 STEP ONE: Complete course requests for your high school courses with your school counselor.
 Be sure to ask which Dual Enrollment courses are being offered at your particular school when you are deciding on your schedule for the upcoming year.

 STEP THREE: Complete the Virginia Placement Test administered by PHCC.
-Testing is scheduled and delivered on the high school campus or on the PHCC main campus.
+Testing is scheduled and delivered on the high school campus or on the PHCC main campus in the Learning Resource Center (LRC).
 Your guidance office will announce test dates when testing is scheduled at your school.
 Students must have their college-assigned emplID and a state issued photo ID to test.
 The test is administered on the computer and calculators are not allowed – a computer calculator is available when allowed.
 Accommodations may be made for students with documented disabilities through the PHCC Student Support Services office.
 Contact Mr. Scott Guebert at (276) 656-0257 to schedule an appointment.

 How much does it cost?

-Patrick Henry Community College partners with Henry, Patrick and Franklin County schools and the City of Martinsville to deliver dual enrollment courses at no cost to parents and students.
+Patrick Henry Community College partners with Henry, Patrick County schools and the City of Martinsville to deliver dual enrollment courses at no cost to parents and students.

 Where can I get more information?